-We partner for justice through six teams in our church:
+We partner for justice through a variety of teams in our church:

 JUC’s Community Action Network (CAN) partners with Together Colorado to create structural change.
 Our community organizing work is focused on issues of mental health and affordable housing.
 In addition, we partner with the Edgewater Collective in the community of Edgewater to provide direct service, including the Reading Club at Lumberg Elementary and supporting a senior food bank.
 Contact: Jill Armstrong